Department website: http://nursing.hsc.wvu.edu

 - Course age requirements:

 - Students are permitted to continue in a graduate nursing program for a maximum of 7 years following their term of admission to the programs or 5 years following PhD candidacy.
-A course completed more than 7 years prior to the term of degree or certificate completion will be reviewed by program administrators and the Associate Dean of Curriculum.
+A course completed more than 7 years prior to the term of degree or certificate completion will be reviewed by program administrators and the Associate Dean of Curriculum and Graduate Programs.
 The student may be required to validate current knowledge in the subject area, repeat the course(s), or complete competency evaluation.
 The University’s time limit requirements must also be met.

 If a student needs to withdraw from all courses in a semester, the student must meet with their faculty advisor. (see Leave of Absence and Withdrawal policies below).